WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 Note that the entire instance must be mutable; Rust doesn't allow us to mark only certain fields as mutable.

 As with any expression, we can construct a new instance of the struct as the last expression in the function body to implicitly return that new instance.

-The following listing shows a `build_user` function that returns a `User` instance with the given email and username:

 Filename: src/main.rs